Supernova and neutron-star limits on large extra dimensions reexamined: Constraints on Large Extra Dimensions

 In order to predict the photon flux at Earth we begin with the KK emissivity Eq.~(\ref{eq:Qn}).
 To get the number flux we must include a factor $\omega^{-1}$ under the integral.
 Further, we must include the decay rate $\Gamma_{2\gamma}$, involving the time-dilation factor $m/\omega$ and $\tau_{2\gamma}^{-1}$ from Eq.~(\ref{eq:lifetime}), i.e.\

-with $\gamma=5.3\times10^{-24}~{\rm s^{-1}~MeV^{-3}}$.
+with {$\gamma=1.02\times10^{-24}~{\rm s^{-1}~MeV^{-3}}$}.
 We further need to multiply with the volume $V_{\rm NS}$ of the NS and with the time-scale $\Delta t_{\rm NS}$ of KK emission, i.e.\ the cooling time scale of the nascent neutron star.
-We will use $V_{\rm NS}=M_{\rm NS}/\rho$, assume a NS mass of $1.4\,M_\odot$, and take $\Delta t_{\rm NS}=7.5~{\rm s}$.
-This time scale corresponds to the SN~1987A energy-loss argument, assuming that at most half of the total energy goes into KK gravitons.
+We will use $V_{\rm NS}=M_{\rm NS}/\rho$, assume a NS mass of $1.4\,M_\odot$, and take { $\Delta t_{\rm NS}=3~{\rm s}$.
+This time scale corresponds to a realistic cooling time for the hot proto neutron star formed in a core collapse}.
 Finally we need to divide by $4\pi d^2$ with $d=3.4~\rm kpc$ the distance to Cas~A. We further need a factor 2 for two decay photons per graviton.
 We also assume that for every decaying KK graviton we have $E_\gamma=\omega/2$, i.e.\ we ignore the narrow energy distribution of the decay photons from non-relativistic gravitons.
 Collecting all factors we predict an EGRET flux at Earth of

 where $E_0=100~\rm MeV$.
 The $\int dm$ integral is explicitly $\omega^{n+4} h_n$ with

 Therefore, we have

 where